Wensi-Tang/OS-CNN/Readme.txt

 2_2_1_OS_OS-CNN_easy_use_Run_and_Save_Model_for_multivariate.ipynb
-    This is a easy use OS_OS-CNN on multivariate dataset the OS_OS-CNN is using OS layer on each variate of multivariate then put the feature map into an OS-CNN search "X_train, y_train, X_test, y_test = TSC_multivariate_data_loader(dataset_path, dataset_name)" you could replace the "X_train, y_train, X_test, y_test" as you like, or you could change dataset_name to determine which UEA dataset you want to run
+    This is an easy use OS_OS-CNN on multivariate dataset the OS_OS-CNN is using OS layer on each variate of multivariate then put the feature map into an OS-CNN search "X_train, y_train, X_test, y_test = TSC_multivariate_data_loader(dataset_path, dataset_name)" you could replace the "X_train, y_train, X_test, y_test" as you like, or you could change dataset_name to determine which UEA dataset you want to run